skfnsadkjf/Feed-reader/README.md

-# Firefox addon RSS viewer.
+# Firefox feed reader webextension.

 TODO
 * channel sections should have a total number of unread in section.